-We had the perfect Prime Rib, Oven Browned Potatoes, Fresh Artichokes and Steamed Green Beans.
+The last time we had the perfect Prime Rib, we ate it with Oven Browned Potatoes, Fresh Artichokes and Steamed Green Beans.
 Then we topped it all off with Carrot Cake in celebration of my birthday.
 Certainly not low in fat or calories, but what a magnificent birthday dinner!
 (If you need an excuse to make it, April 27 is National Prime Rib Day.)